Gyana491/KrushiMitra-AI/Readme.md

 but I can't afford to continue this project and provide it free to all farmers in india.

-if I receive some encouragement and support from you, I can definitely give it a try. and try to approach the government for support.
+if I receive some encouragement and support from you, I can definitely give 100% to make it accessible to every farmer in india. and try to approach the government for funding support to make it sustainable.

+Also I am integrating more features like:

+- Fertilizer Calculator
+- Make the UI more intuitive and simple and accessible
+- KrushiMitra speech to speech Farming advisor
+- AI powered crop yield calculator
+- personalised weather alert system with actionable advice
+- and a marketplace for farmers to trade

+and make `KrushiMitra` the ultimate farmer companion to grow their yield.